nplee01/FSCSW01/README.md

     load_fixtures.py
     manage.py runserver

-Then in your Browser, http://localhost:8000/admin, login in as admin.
+Then in your Browser, http://localhost:8000/.
 This development version will create a db.sqlite3 file as database.
 Ensure you have internet connection as we use CDN for bootstrap and jquery.

 When you restart your computer, you will only need to